nabeelvalley/docs/src/content/blog/2023/26-06/type-guards-and-unions-typescript.md

 description: A practical introduction to type guards and union types
 ---

----
-published: true
-title: Using Type Guards and Unions to prevent bugs and increase maintainability
-subtitle: 26 June 2023
-description: A practical introduction to type guards and union types
----

 When working with a dynamic language, like Javascript, a problem that we can often run into is one where a variable may be of multiple possible types in a given place in our code.
 Due to this, we often run into a need to check the type of an object

 # The Scene